LuminFire/SavvyMapper/README.md

 SavvyMapper creates relationships between WordPress posts (or custom posts) and queries against GIS data.

-It provides shortcodes for displaying maps and feature attributes, and assumes gives you easy access to the map and layer objects so you can customize them as needed.
+It provides shortcodes for displaying maps and feature attributes, and gives you easy access to the map and layer objects so you can customize them as needed.